its-a-setup/active_dev/README.md

 2. Clone the repo to your local machine
 3. Create directories for airflow in your working directory:
 `mkdir -p ./logs ./plugins`
-4. Rename airflow image in docker-compose.yaml from "extending_airflow:latest" -> "apache/airflow:2.5.3" (this is needed for docker hub to download the correct airflow image)
+4. Rename the airflow image in docker-compose.yaml from "extending_airflow:latest" -> "apache/airflow:2.5.3" (this is needed for the docker hub to download the correct airflow image)
 5. Initialize the db:
 `docker compose up airflow-init`
 6. Rename your image back from "apache/airflow:2.5.3" -> "extending_airflow:latest"